Dipsingh/dipsingh.github.io/_posts/2022-6-05-IS-IS-Area-Proxy.md

 ![L1-L2](/images/post12/l1_l2_both.png "L1 and L2")

 But with this arrangement, we have not achieved anything compared to running a flat level2 and perhaps made it worse by running both L1 and L2 vs. running L2 only domain.

-What if we can abstract these transit fabrics as a single node, in a way that each fabric present themselves as one big fat node to the external world.
+Another thought could be why not just use some sort of tunnel from the edge L2 routers in fabric to other edge routers in the same fabric and make those tunnel interfaces as L2.
+In this way, there is a contiguous L2 domain.
+However, we will table this line of thinking and ask, What if we can abstract these transit fabrics as a single node, in a way that each fabric presents itself as one big fat node to the external world.

 ![Abstracted L1/L2](/images/post12/abstracted_l1l2.png "Abstracted L1/L2Network")